Statistically Meaningful Approximation: a Case Study on Approximating Turing Machines with Transformers: Introduction

-We present two case studies on statistically meaningful approximation.
-First, we demonstrate that overparameterized feedforward neural nets can meaningfully approximate boolean circuits with a low sample complexity that depends only on the intrinsic circuit size.
-Although it is simple to construct neural nets to approximate boolean circuits, bounding the sample complexity of the approximation is challenging.
-For example, standard norm-based generalization bounds for the naive construction would scale exponentially in depth~\citep{bartlett2017spectrally}.
+We present two case studies on SM approximation.
+First, we demonstrate that overparameterized feedforward neural nets can SM approximate boolean circuits with a low sample complexity that depends only on the intrinsic circuit size.
+Though it is simple to construct neural nets to approximate boolean circuits, bounding the sample complexity of the approximation is challenging.
+For example, standard norm-based generalization bounds for the naive construction scale exponentially in depth~\citep{bartlett1996valid,bartlett2017spectrally}.
 Furthermore, VC dimension-based bounds would scale polynomially in the number of parameters in the network~\citep{harvey2017nearly}, which is problematic because for practical optimization concerns, neural nets are typically overparameterized in terms of width~\citep{zhang2016understanding}.
-In contrast, our sample complexity bound for statistically meaningful approximation depends only on the intrinsic circuit size, up to logarithmic factors.
+In contrast, our sample complexity bound for SM approximation depends only on the intrinsic circuit size, up to logarithmic factors.

-Our second case study is on statistically meaningfully approximating Turing machines with transformers.
-We consider a class of Turing machines with bounded computation time $\Time$ and construct encoder-decoder-based transformers~\citep{vaswani2017attention} which statistically meaningfully approximate these Turing machines.
+Our second case study is on SM approximating Turing machines with transformers.
+We consider a class of Turing machines with bounded computation time $\Time$ and construct encoder-decoder transformers~\citep{vaswani2017attention} which SM approximate these Turing machines.
 The sample complexity of the approximation depends on a polynomial in $\log \Time$ and the sizes of the state space and the alphabet of the Turing machine.
 Though constructions for approximating Turing machines from prior work~\citep{siegelmann1995computational,perez2019turing,bhattamishra-etal-2020-computational} have not been formally studied from a sample complexity perspective, existing bounds would depend at least linearly on $\Time$.
-Furthermore, our construction only uses $\log \log \Time$ precision, compared to at least $\log \Time$ in prior works, which allows us to achieve the exponential improvement in the sample complexity of the approximation.
+Furthermore, our construction only uses $\log \log \Time$ precision, compared to at least $\log \Time$ in prior works, resulting in the exponential improvement in the sample complexity.